rmcanany/SolidEdgeHousekeeper/README.md

 ![Tabs](My%20Project/media/tabs.png)

-On each file type's tab, select which errors to detect.
+On each file type's tab, select which tasks to perform.
-On the Home tab, select the files to process.
+On the Home tab, select which files to process.
+You can select files by folder, subfolder, top-level assembly or list.
+There can be any number of each, in any combination.
-You can refine the search using a file filter, a property filter, or both.
+You can refine the search using a property filter, a wildcard filter, or both.
-See the **FILE SELECTION AND FILTERING** section below.
+See **FILE SELECTION AND FILTERING** below for details.

-If any errors are found, a log file will be written to the input folder.
+If any of those annoying little errors are found, a log file will be written to your temp folder.
 It will identify each error and the file in which it occurred.
 When processing is complete, the log file is opened in Notepad for review.